Hello, my name is olivia.

 This passion is what inspired the decision to continue my architectural education at the graduate level.
 In September 2016, I began classes at Portland State University's Center for Public Interest Design in pursuit of a graduate certificate.
 Through my commitment to the program, I was also offered a year-long student fellowship and internship which I completed in August 2017.

-I am now working as a designer at MWA Architects, where we are trying to create dignified, affordable solutions that address the housing crisis in Portland.
-I'm excited to continue applying design as a tool for underserved communities!
+I am now working as a designer on the affordable housing team at MWA Architects where we are trying to create dignified solutions that address the housing crisis in Portland.
+I'm eager to start my path to licensure and continue applying design as a tool for underserved communities.

 To view thesis research from my previous program at Drury University, please click here.